-• During group outings, nominated staff will have access to the school mobile which can be used in an emergency or for contact purposes.
+\cdot During group outings, nominated staff will have access to the school mobile which can be used in an emergency or for contact purposes.
 Staff may carry their own phones in bags but they should only be used in emergencies.

-• In the case of school productions and sports day, parents and carers are permitted to take photographs/video footage of their own child in accordance with school protocols but we strongly advise against the publication of any such photographs on social networking sites.
+• In the case of school productions and sports day, parents and carers are permitted to take photographs/video footage of their own child in accordance with school protocols but we request that any photographs taken are not shared on social networking sites.
 Most EYFS events will be videoed / photographed by school staff and then made available to parents.